 Written and photography by Hannah Perry

 This little eye-catcher is called Pumpkin Pie Chai tea.
 The blend is made up of honeybush tea with pumpkin pieces, licorice root, cinnamon bark, cardamom, ginger, cloves, safflower, and natural pumpkin pie flavor.
 The warm blend of spices works well together to create a tea that has a deep red color and a bold natural pumpkin flavor.
 If it already wasn’t good enough, this blend also has some impressive natural health benefits.
 Honeybush tea is a naturally caffeine-free South African herb that is high in minerals and antioxidants, is a natural xpectorant, helps lower blood sugar, reduces blood lipids, and alleviates menopausal symptoms.
-You can find it at Old Barrel Tea Company, a little hidden gem tucked away in the enchanting town of old Mesilla, located at 2319 Calle de Santiago.
+You can find it at Old Barrel Tea Company, a little hidden gem tucked away in the enchanting town of old Mesilla, located at 2319 Calle de Santiago, with additional locations in Cloudcroft and Ruidoso, plus online sales.
 The family run, female-owned business is just as charming as it is quirky and colorful.
 Stop in for a cup of pumpkin Pie Chai with a little sugar and a dash of cream on a cool fall morning, and you’re bound to have a good day.

 Directions: Use 1 – 2 teaspoons of tea per 8 ounces of water.
 Steep in cup or pot using an infuser for 10 minutes.
 Add a sprinkle of sugar and a splash of cream to turn your Pumpkin Pie Chai into a hug in a cup.